namespace-Pt/TSGen/README.md

-# Generative Retrieval via Term Set Prediction (TSGen)
+# Generative Retrieval via Term Set Generation (TSGen)

 This repository contains the implementation of TSGen.